kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

     }
     ```

-    1. Kafka bootstrap servers used by producer or consumer clients.
+    1. Kafka bootstrap servers passed straight to the Apache Kafka producer.
 Optional override from `KAFKA_BOOTSTRAP`.
-    2. Enables the feature for this configuration section.
+    2. Logs every published record while you are learning the flow.
-    3. Topic or channel name used by the component.
+    3. Topic section referenced by `@Topic("kafka.producer.user-created-topic")`.
-    4. Value for `kafka.consumer.user-created.topics`.
+    4. Topics this listener subscribes to.
-    5. Value for `kafka.consumer.user-created.pollTimeout`.
+    5. How long each `poll` call waits for records.
+Defaults to `5s`.
-    6. Kafka bootstrap servers used by producer or consumer clients.
+    6. Kafka bootstrap servers passed straight to the Apache Kafka consumer.
 Optional override from `KAFKA_BOOTSTRAP`.
-    7. Value for `kafka.consumer.user-created.driverProperties.group.id`.
+    7. Consumer group this listener joins.
-    8. Value for `kafka.consumer.user-created.driverProperties.auto.offset.reset`.
+    8. Start from the earliest offset when the group has no committed position.
-    9. Value for `kafka.consumer.user-created.driverProperties.enable.auto.commit`.
+    9. Let the driver commit offsets automatically.
-    10. Enables the feature for this configuration section.
+    10. Logs every consumed record while you are learning the flow.

 === ":simple-yaml: `YAML`"